josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 Highlights take the text of the paragraph and—what else—highlight it, just like so.
 (How meta!)

-<Callout class="former-highlight">Highlights take the text of the paragraph and—what else—highlight it, just like so.
+<Callout>Highlights take the text of the paragraph and—what else—highlight it, just like so.
 (How meta!)</Callout>

 The colorful square grid on the header and footer were really the heart of the visual aspect of the design, and they grew out of a [typographic experiment I made on CodePen](https://codepen.io/collinsworth/pen/ZEGrMRQ).
 I realized early on that the site was pretty stark and needed just a pop of color and interest, so I plagiarized myself and reused that colorful grid, and just for fun, made it re-render itself into a new random shape on every new page load.